Asynchronous Reconfiguration with Byzantine Failures: Abstractions and Definitions

 \subsection{Broadcast primitives}

-To make sure that no slow process is ``left behind'', we assume that a variant of \emph{reliable broadcast primitive}~\cite{cachin2011introduction} is available.
-The primitive must ensure two properties: (1)~If a forever-correct process~$p$ broadcasts a message~$m$, then $p$ eventually delivers $m$; (2)~If some message~$m$ is delivered by a \emph{forever-correct} process, every forever-correct process eventually delivers $m$.
-In practice such primitive can be implemented by some sort of a gossip protocol~\cite{gossiping}.
-This primitive is ``global'' in a sense that it is not bound to any particular configuration.
-In pseudocode we use ``{\RBBroadcast{...}}'' to denote a call to the ``global'' reliable broadcast.
+To make sure that no process is ``left behind'', we assume that a variant of \emph{reliable broadcast primitive}~\cite{cachin2011introduction} is available.
+The primitive must ensure two properties: \begin{enumerate} \item[(1)] If a forever-correct process~$p$ broadcasts a message~$m$, then $p$ eventually delivers $m$; \item[(2)] If some message~$m$ is delivered by a \emph{forever-correct} process, every forever-correct process eventually delivers $m$. \end{enumerate} \needsrev{Note that we do not make any assumptions involving any processes that are not forever-correct.} \needsrev{In practice such a primitive can be implemented by a gossip protocol~\cite{gossiping}.} This primitive is ``global'' in a sense that it is not bound to any particular configuration.
+In pseudocode we use ``{\RBBroadcast{\ldots}}'' to denote a call to the ``global'' reliable broadcast.

 Additionally, we assume a ``local'' \emph{uniform reliable broadcast} primitive~\cite{cachin2011introduction}.
 It has a stronger totality property: if some \emph{correct} process $p$ delivered some message $m$, then every forever-correct process will eventually deliver $m$, even if $p$ later turns Byzantine.
 This primitive can be implemented in a \emph{static} system, provided a quorum system.
 As we deal with \emph{\dynamic} systems, we associate every broadcast message with a fixed configuration and only guarantee these properties if the configuration is \emph{never superseded}.
-Notice that any static implementation of uniform reliable broadcast trivially guarantees this property.
-In pseudocode we use ``{\URBBroadcastIn{...}{$C$}}'' to denote a call to the ``local'' uniform reliable broadcast in configuration $C$.
+Note that any static implementation of uniform reliable broadcast trivially guarantees this property.
+In pseudocode we use ``{\URBBroadcastIn{\ldots}{$C$}}'' to denote a call to the ``local'' uniform reliable broadcast in configuration $C$.